Ryouh/Feats-Revisited/Feats.md

 you deal an extra 1d8 psychic damage to that target.
 If the target has resistance to psychic damage you ignore that resistance (Except Flumps we all love Flumps).

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Gnome

 ### Fade Away

 Your people are clever, with a knack for illusion magic.
 You have learned a magical trick for fading away when you suffer harm.
-You gain the following benefits:

 Immediately after you take damage, you can use a reaction to magically become invisible until the end of your next turn or until you attack, deal damage, or force someone to make a saving throw.
 Once you use this ability, you can’t do so again until you finish a short or long rest.

 ### Squat Nimbleness

 You are uncommonly nimble for your race.
 You gain the following benefits:

-Increase your walking speed by 5 feet.
+* Increase your walking speed by 5 feet.
-You gain proficiency in the Acrobatics or Athletics skill (your choice).
+* You gain proficiency in the Acrobatics or Athletics skill (your choice).
-You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.
+* You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.

 ### Cunning Artisan